VisiumCH/dvc-workshop/README.md

 In this step, you are going to be implementing and training a small multilabel classification model.

 The idea is to understand how DVC handles the execution of the steps as they grow more numerous.

-For that, your first task will be to complete the forward pass of a simple convoltuional model.
-You can find the instructions for that in the comment section of ___dvc_workshop/models/classifier.py___.
+The model implemented has shown some overfitting, and we would like you to add some dropout layers to the mix to mitigate this effect.
+Head to the model folder and checkout the instructions in ___dvc_workshop/models/classifier.py___.

 We have implemented for you the complete training procedure under ___dvc_workshop/pipeline/train/training.py___.